Can I claim for loss of earnings if I make a personal injury claim?

 - Travelling expenses to medical appointments

-- Medical bills, for example hospital charges, diagnostic tests, doctor consultation fees and physiotherapy
+- Medical bills, for example hospital charges, diagnostic tests, doctors consultation fees and physiotherapy

 - Replacement or repair of damaged property